Why am I writing this blog?

 Children were getting lead poisoned from lead paint because it tasted like candy.
 While the main components of lead paint have an unpleasant metallic taste, lead acetate is added as a hardener, and it is as sweet as sugar.

-This wasn’t the first time doctors had tried to stop the use of lead paint, but despite the fact that anti-lead paint legislation had been enacted years 11 years pearlier (1922), but ban had been ignored as often happens with legislation that isn’t enforced.
+This wasn’t the first time doctors had tried to stop the use of lead paint, but despite the fact that anti-lead paint legislation had been enacted years 11 years pearlier (1922), that ban had been ignored as often happens with legislation that isn’t enforced.
 With support from the Premier, Forgan-Smith, and the Communist secretary of the Painters’ Union, Dr Nye was invited to explain about the dangers associated with lead paint to a meeting of Brisbane painters and from then on, they refused to use it for their work

 I brought up the term the lead cartel, and despite the fact that lobby groups weren’t officially recognized they were obviously effective because lead paint continued to be used.